Here's your guide to this week's high school football games

 HORRY COUNTY POWER RANKINGS

-1. Myrtle Beach - Yeah, it was against Darlington, but that was an impressive opener
+1. Myrtle Beach - No reason to doubt the Seahawks’ unanimous No. 1 state ranking

-2. Carolina Forest - Maybe the Panthers aren’t ready to give up that region crown just yet
+2. Carolina Forest - The showdown of the season comes in Week 3.
+Are the Panthers ready?

-3. North Myrtle Beach - This defense gave one of the state’s best offenses fits last week
+3. North Myrtle Beach - A pair of double-digit region wins has the Chiefs feeling good.

-4. Aynor - Blue Jackets slugged one out last week, but now they’ll have to do it against Dillon
+4. Green Sea Floyds - The Trojans got their stars rolling and picked up first 2020 victory

-5. Green Sea Floyds - Trojans got thumped against Lake View and must rebound fast
+5. Aynor - Blue Jackets probably won’t win the region, but second place is within reach

 *As compiled by My Horry News prep reporter Ian Guerin